jschaefer619/PHIL191VennDocumentation/README.md

 ## Final Remarks

 I hope you enjoy this tool!
-Making a Euler diagram generator is another intruguing prospect...
+Making a Euler diagram generator is another intriguing prospect...

 Thank you Professor Greenberg for your guidance throughout this project and for a great spring quarter.